Help the Government of Canada organize its website!

-Data Sources and Methods: Air Health Indicator – Ozone and Fine Particulate Matter
+Data Sources and Methods for the Air Health Indicator

-To identify the cardiopulmonary mortality-air pollution association, a Bayesian hierarchical model was applied.
+To identify the cardiopulmonary mortality-air pollution association and establish annual mortality risks, a Bayesian 2-level hierarchical model was applied.
 First, the city-specific risk for each city (census division) was estimated.
-Annual city-specific risks of cardiopulmonary mortality due to ozone or PM2.5 were estimated by a generalized Poisson model for each census division.
-A generalized additive over-dispersed Poisson regression model was applied to the daily mortality counts.
-Second, the national risk for each year was estimated by pooling over the city-specific risks.
-Third, testing was done of the resulting data for annual national attributable risks (due to ozone or PM2.5) to determine whether a time trend could be detected.
+Annual city-specific risks of cardiopulmonary mortality due to O3 or PM2.5 were estimated by a generalized Poisson model for each census division.
+To handle potential overdispersion with daily mortality counts and to account for confounders, a generalized additive over-dispersed Poisson regression model was applied.
+Second, the national risks for each year were estimated by pooling over the city-specific risks within region and between regions simultaneously.
+Finally, testing was done of the resulting data for annual national attributable risks (due to O3 or PM2.5) to determine whether a time trend could be detected.

 - Date Modified: